 I am an English-language editor, writer, and instructor with a background in the social sciences and 17 years’ experience helping people from around the world develop their ideas and shape their language to better reach their target audiences.
-Based in Norway, I work with clients in Scandinavia, Europe, and the US.
-Please click HERE for my academic English CV, and HERE for my business English CV.
-My editing portfolio is available upon request.
+Based in Norway, I work with clients in Scandinavia, Europe, Africa, and the United States.
+Please click here for my CV.

 EDITING and WRITING SERVICES (see LinkedIn and CV for specifics)

-Collaborative writing, including academic texts, marketing material, newspaper articles, and web content.
+Collaborative writing, including academic texts, marketing materials, and digital content

 Generating data-driven reports, summarizing “proof points”, and fact-checking